glycerine/spin_paxos/README.md

 the typical optimizations (like running multiple rounds (multi-paxos) where phase 1 does not need to be repeated after electing a leader;
-and/or using leases), these delays are reduced substantially or even eliminated all together.
+and/or using leases; combining learners and acceptors into the same node), these delays are reduced substantially or even eliminated all together.

 ![paxos overview](paxos_overview.png)